Speak up

 FAQ

-Each student is randomly assigned one of three different surveys, so you only have to complete one.
+Each student is randomly assigned one of two different surveys.
 This saves you time and gives us a wide selection of responses.

 Yes!
-Based on student input in the past, the Counseling Center added new group therapy options.
+Based on student input in the past, MizzouRec added a grab and go food location and the Counseling Center added new group therapy options.
 The Disability Center launched a peer mentoring program.
 The Care Team’s closet was created and assists students with a variety of needs, including buddy packs, toiletries, etc. These are just a few recent examples.